nestauk/ai_genomics/docs/tech_spec.md

 OpenAlex is a new database but current discussions suggest that it is the best open dataset available, and that _it's coverage and accuracy_ is already comparable to established players such as Scopus or Dimensions.

 The main ways of interacting with the dataset are via the API, or through database snapshots.
-We currently envisage downloading the most recent snapshot (200GB) and storing it as collection of tables for analysis.
+We currently envisage downloading the most recent snapshot (200GB) and storing it as a collection of tables for analysis.

-We will identify papers related to AI and genomics through their `Concepts`, which are keywords assigned to the data based on a text analysis of their abstract.
+We will identify papers related to AI and genomics through their `concepts`, which are keywords assigned to the data based on a text analysis of their abstract.
 A preliminary exploration of the data has revealed around 400,000 papers with the `Genome` concept and `37,000` papers with the `Genome` and `Computer Science` concepts.
 One important task at the beginning of the project will be to generate a list of concepts that capture the field of AI & Genomics.

 #### Processing

 Having collected the OpenAlex dataset, we will enrich it in the following days:

-- Add intitutional metadata: The institutional affiliations to OpenAlex paper include a `GRID` identifier which make it possible to enrich those institutions with metadata from [GRID](https://www.grid.ac/) (Global Research Indentifier Database), such as an institution's location at various levels of geographical resolution and its character (whether it is an educational institution, a private sector organisation, a hospital, a government agency etc.)
+- Add institutional metadata: The institutional affiliations to OpenAlex paper include a `GRID` identifier which make it possible to enrich those institutions with metadata from [GRID](https://www.grid.ac/) (Global Research Identifier Database), such as an institution's location at various levels of geographical resolution and its character (whether it is an educational institution, a private sector organisation, a hospital, a government agency, etc.)
 - Add citation data: We will collect information about the citations in a paper and the citations that it has received using [Semantic Scholar](https://www.semanticscholar.org/), a platform that uses AI to advance scientific discovery.
 Semantic Scholar data can be accessed by querying its API with a document identifier (which we will obtain from OpenAlex).
 Citation data will help us proxy a paper's influence in the academic community, and to measure the bodies of knowledge that a paper builds on (e.g. does the paper mostly cite AI research, or research from the biological sciences, does it cite particular databases, does it cite papers from the Humanities suggesting that it takes into account ethical issues?).
 - Add social influence engagement information (stretch goal): We could use [Crossref Event](https://www.crossref.org/services/event-data/) to measure level of public engagement with research publications in a variety of venues such as Twitter, Wikipedia, Reddit or WordPress.
 Crossref offers an [open API](https://www.eventdata.crossref.org/guide/) that can be queried with a paper's DOI (Digital Object Identifier) in order to obtain links to its social media engagements.
 We note that the actual content of an article's social engagements require additional data collection from its primary sources (e.g. querying the Twitter API), which we see as out of scope for this project.
 Here, we would simply generate an indicator with the number of social media engagements that an article has received, a proxy of public interest in it.

 ### Patent data

-Patents can helps us measure how particular AI genomics methods are being transformed into practical applications / technologies.
+Patents can help us measure how particular AI genomics methods are being transformed into practical applications / technologies.

 #### Collection

 Having scoped a range of data sources (see [online annex](https://github.com/nestauk/ai_genomics/blob/22_spec/docs/tech_spec.md)), we currently believe that the current pipeline for patent data collection and enrichment is particularly promising:

-1. Use the USPTO (US Patent and Trademark Office ) [Artifical Intelligence Patent Dataset](https://www.uspto.gov/ip-policy/economic-research/research-datasets/artificial-intelligence-patent-dataset), a database of AI patents filed with the USPTO, to identify AI patents.
+1. Use the USPTO (US Patent and Trademark Office ) [Artificial Intelligence Patent Dataset](https://www.uspto.gov/ip-policy/economic-research/research-datasets/artificial-intelligence-patent-dataset), a database of AI patents filed with the USPTO, to identify AI patents.
 2. Query the USPTO API to collect additional information about those patents and label as "genomics" those with IPC (International Patent Classification) codes related to genomics or research in the biological sciences.
 3. Optionally: Collect additional information about those patents from [Lens](https://www.lens.org/), a public resource about global patents and research knowledge which includes information about the institutions related to a patent.
 We could fuzzy-match these institutions with GRID in order to obtain their location and type of institution.